marcc-hpc/tutorials/pages/shortcourse/shortcourse_modules.md

 ### Module prerequisites

-This particular copy of LAMMPS depends on a specific compiler and openmpi implementation.
+This particular copy of LAMMPS depends on a specific compiler and MPI implementation.
 To load it, you must load the required modules first.

 ~~~
 $ module load gcc/5.5.0